Eastern Equine Encephalitis

 Symptoms develop 3-10 days after the bite of an infected mosquito and begin with a sudden onset of fever, general muscle pains, and a headache of increasing severity.
 Symptoms can become more severe over 1-2 weeks and infected individuals will either recover or show onset of encephalitis characterized by seizures, vomiting and focal neurological deficits.
 Severe encephalitic cases often suffer from coma or death.
+People under the age of 15 or over 50 seem to be at greatest risk for severe disease.
 Approximately 30-45% of people with encephalitis caused by EEEV will die from the disease, making it one of the most serious mosquito-borne diseases in the United States.
 Of those who recover, many will suffer lasting effects.

 There is currently no therapeutic treatment for EEE.
 Current methods consist primarily of symptom treatment and supportive care.
 A vaccine has been developed and is in use for horses, as the case-fatality in equines is 80-90%.
 There is currently no vaccine for humans.